paulinho-16/MEIC-ASSO/docs/authentication.md

 - The overhead can be mitigated by using a fast in-memory data store like Redis, but the overhead is still there either way

-### Sigarra's Authentication
+### SIGARRA's Authentication

 #### Context:
-Some of the functionalitites that Uni4all provides, such as the access to the schedule or classes, require the User to be authenticated in Sigarra.
-However, Sigarra does not provide any means to authenticate via an API or OAuth.
+Some functionalities that Uni4all provides, such as the access to the schedule or classes, require the User to be authenticated in SIGARRA.
+However, SIGARRA does not provide any means to authenticate via an API or OAuth.

-For security reasons, we decided that our server should not receive Sigarra's credentials at any point.
-This way, if there is a crash on our Server, it won't compromise Sigarra's credentials.
+For security reasons, we decided that our server should not receive SIGARRA's credentials at any point.
+This way, if there is a crash on our Server, it won't compromise SIGARRA's credentials.

-The requests for pages that require authentication will be sent on the client-side directly to Sigarra.
-Sigarra will reply with the HTML of the requested page, which should be forwarded to the endpoint of our server that performs the scrapping of the respective HTML and returns the processed information.
+The requests for pages that require authentication will be sent on the client-side directly to SIGARRA.
+SIGARRA will reply with the HTML of the requested page, which should be forwarded to the endpoint of our server that performs the scrapping of the respective HTML and returns the processed information.
-> Further details on how to proceed if you need to perform scraping of a page that requires Sigarra's authentication are available in the *Scraping* documentation under the subtitle [Scraping of Sigarra's protected pages](./scraping.md#Scraping-of-Sigarras-protected-pages) .
+> Further details on how to proceed if you need to perform scraping of a page that requires SIGARRA's authentication are available in the *Scraping* documentation under the subtitle [Scraping of SIGARRA's protected pages](./scraping.md#Scraping-of-Sigarras-protected-pages) .

 #### Mapping:
 > N/A: This solution does not map to a pattern

 #### Consequences:
 ##### Pros:
 - Security: By adopting this solution, the credentials will only be sent to our server.
-Therefore, a crash or attack to our server will not reveal sensitive information that could indirectly affect Sigarra.
+Therefore, a crash or attack to our server will not reveal sensitive information that could indirectly affect SIGARRA.

 ##### Cons:
 - Latency: the number of requests/responses leads to an increase in latency.